Have you seen “Not Secure” warnings popping up in the URL bar? Are you aware of the security changes for internet browsers? What’s the deal?

-- What’s changing with Chrome https
+- What’s changing with Chrome and HTTPS?

 - Google security and why it’s updating

-- How to make your site secure
+- How to make your site secure with SSL

-What’s changing with Chrome https
+What’s changing with Chrome and HTTPS?

-Back in October of 2017, Google started flagging sites as “Not secure.”
+Back in October 2017, Google started flagging sites as “Not secure.”
 Since then, security measures have continued to progress.

 Let’s talk about the importance of online security.
-Many things have been moving the the right direction in regards to internet security, from the Facebook court case to GDPR to SOC security audits.
+Many things have been moving the right direction in regards to internet security, from the Facebook court case to GDPR to SOC security audits.
 It seems everyone is calling for a safer, more trustworthy online experience.